People aged ≥1 year who travel to moderately to highly endemic areas for hepatitis A are recommended to receive hepatitis A vaccine

 - give 1 dose of combination hepatitis A/typhoid vaccine

-- 6–36 months later, give 1 dose of a monovalent adult formulation hepatitis A vaccine
+- at a minimum of 6 months later, give 1 dose of a monovalent adult formulation hepatitis A vaccine

 A person who received a previous dose of a monovalent adult formulation hepatitis A vaccine can receive a combination hepatitis A/typhoid vaccine as a booster dose.
 They should receive the combination vaccine at least 6 months after the 1st dose of hepatitis A vaccine.